Josh Johnson (quarterback): Los Angeles Wildcats

 On November 22, 2019, Johnson was allocated to the Los Angeles Wildcats of the XFL as part of the 2020 XFL Supplemental Draft.
 On November 25, 2019, the Detroit Lions tried to re-sign Johnson but the XFL did not allow him to leave his contract with the Wildcats.
-Despite the Wildcats finishing 2–3 in the 5 game COVID-19 pandemic shortened season in 2020, Johnson performed admirably in 4 games (missing week 1 with an injury) by converting 60% of his passes, completing 81 out of 135 attempts for 1,076 yards for 11 touchdowns against only 2 interceptions for a QB rating of 106.3.
+Despite the Wildcats finishing 2–3 in the five-game COVID-19 pandemic shortened season in 2020, Johnson performed admirably in four games (missing Week 1 with an injury) by converting 60 percent of his passes, completing 81 out of 135 attempts for 1,076 yards for 11 touchdowns against only two interceptions for a passer rating of 106.3.
 As a result, Johnson was named the highest graded quarterback in the XFL by Pro Football Focus.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 San Francisco 49ers (third stint)

-Johnson was signed to the San Francisco 49ers' practice squad on November 11, 2020.
+Johnson was signed to the 49ers' practice squad on November 11, 2020.
 He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on December 31, 2020.
 He signed a reserve/future contract on January 15, 2021.
 On June 1, 2021, Johnson was released by the 49ers.

 New York Jets (second stint)

-On August 4, 2021, Johnson signed with the New York Jets.
+On August 4, 2021, Johnson signed with the Jets.
 He was released on August 31, 2021, and re-signed to the practice squad the next day.
 After starting quarterback Zach Wilson suffered a sprained posterior cruciate ligament in Week 7, Johnson was elevated to the active roster as the second option behind Mike White.
-While White was being evaluated for a potential injury in the following week's game against the Cincinnati Bengals, Johnson took the field during the third quarter, his first NFL appearance since 2018.
+While White was being evaluated for a potential injury in the following week's game against the Bengals, Johnson took the field during the third quarter, his first NFL appearance since 2018.
 He completed 2 of 4 passes for 17 yards, setting up a game-tying field goal, before White returned on New York's next possession.
 The Jets subsequently won 34–31.
-In the Week 9 matchup against the Indianapolis Colts, Johnson again relieved an injured White during the Jets second drive.
+In the Week 9 matchup against the Colts, Johnson again relieved an injured White during the Jets second drive.
 He threw for a career high 317 passing yards and three touchdowns, but was also intercepted on New York's final drive in the 30–45 defeat.
 He was reverted to the Jets' practice squad following the game against the Colts.

 Baltimore Ravens (second stint)

-On December 15, 2021, Johnson was signed from the Jets' practice squad by the Baltimore Ravens.
-He was forced into the starting role in Week 16 against the Cincinnati Bengals due to Lamar Jackson having an ankle injury and Tyler Huntley testing positive for COVID-19.
+On December 15, 2021, Johnson was signed from the Jets' practice squad by the Ravens.
+He was forced into the starting role in Week 16 against the Bengals due to Lamar Jackson having an ankle injury and Tyler Huntley testing positive for COVID-19.
 He went 28 for 40 for 304 yards and two touchdowns and an interception and also rushed for 10 yards, but the Ravens lost the game 21–41.